Twin Cities, Gemini

 “You were right about the rivalries,” was the first thing the colonel said to him, “I can’t help but blame myself.
 If I’d listened, this would’ve never happened.
 You’ve lost many men before, I understand, and—”

 A scalding sensation bubbled up in Werner’s chest at the colonel’s statement, and he had to tighten his fists to contain the feeling.
-It was not a foreign feeling as he’d felt it a handful of times before but he had always managed to suppress it and acknowledge that it was unnecessary.
+It wasn’t a foreign feeling as he’d felt it a handful of times before but he had always managed to suppress it and acknowledge that it was unnecessary.
 Now, however, it boiled near the surface.

 “Private Stein is not dead, Colonel von Spiel,” Werner said before he could stop himself.
 He took a second to recollect himself.
 “Fabrizzio is a very skilled Transmutationist, and his associates are as well.
 Derik Stein will make a full recovery.”

 Puffing his usual cigar, the colonel looked him over.
 “I’m just trying to say that we lose men every day, but we shouldn’t allow it to affect our mission.
 And since a sacrifice has already been made, it’d be in poor taste to pull back from everything now.
 I’ve already arranged a set date to meet with the Campanas at one of their casinos.
-I will close a deal with them, and we’ll leave right after.”
+I’ll close a deal with them, and we’ll leave right after.”
 He twirled the cigar in between his fingers.
 “To cover our tracks, you and your men will again accompany me to the location.
 Of course, given Nico’s connections to the Romanos, he would have to stay behind.
 And you won’t be needed in the discussions, of course.
 I’m sure you can see that I can handle that entirely on my own.
-This will be quite easy for you.”
+This’ll be very easy for you.”

 This was escalating too quickly.